 Overview

 Cambria State Marine Conservation Area (SMCA), which is also a State Marine Park, is the state’s only dual-designation marine protected area (MPA).
-Cambria SMCA and State Marine Park covers waters off of the town of Cambria and to the north, and shares a border with neighboring White Rock SMCA, which runs along the coast to the south.
+Cambria SMCA and State Marine Park covers waters off the town of Cambria, and shares a border with White Rock SMCA.
 Together, these two San Luis Obispo County MPAs encompass about nine square miles of habitat from the shore to depths greater than 125 feet.

 Regulations